 Food poisoning often is what comes to mind when you hear the words home food safety.
 But for the millions of Americans with food allergies, celiac disease and many more with other sensitivities, avoiding contact with an offending food is every bit as much of a concern.
-Coming into contact with a miniscule amount of the offending food may cause life threatening reactions in people with food allergies or cause damage to the intestines of those with celiac disease.
+Coming into contact with even the smallest amount of the offending food may cause life threatening reactions in people with food allergies or cause damage to the intestines of those with celiac disease.

 Most of us know someone with celiac disease, gluten sensitivity or a food allergy, so knowing how to keep foods separate when cooking at home is important.

 You've probably heard the terms "cross-contamination" and "cross-contact."
-While used interchangeably, they are two distinct phenomena.
+While used interchangeably, they are different.

 Cross-contamination is when harmful bacteria are transferred to a food from another food or surface.
 Most dangerous bacteria can be killed through proper cooking.